Martin Luther King Jr. Outpatient Center

+MLK Outpatient Center was operated by the Los Angeles County Department of Health Services.

 At the beginning of the 21st century and before its crisis, MLK–MACC (then MLK/Drew) had 537 beds, was the teaching hospital of the adjacent Charles R. Drew University of Medicine and Science, spread over a 38.5 acre site, which included a dormitory for medical residents, employed 2,238 full-time personnel, and in 2004 treated 11,000 inpatients and 167,000 outpatients.

 Located near high-crime streets, the hospital had a very active trauma unit.
 In 2003, it handled 2,150 gunshot wounds and other life-threatening injuries.
-Because of the large number of gunshot wounds the trauma unit saw, the US military sent their trauma teams to MLK/Drew for training.
+Because of the large number of gunshot wounds the trauma unit saw, the United States Armed Forces sent their trauma teams to MLK/Drew for training.